baz-sh/baz-sh/README.md

 and technologies.
 I'm always looking to learn new things and improve my skills!

 I have strong JS🟨/TS🟦 and Node🟢 experience as well as Python🐍.
-More recently, I'm building and getting passionate about Golang⚡️ and starting my journey with Rust🦀
+More recently, I'm building with and developing a passion for Golang⚡️ through work, I'm starting my journey with Rust🦀
 </p>